dsancheznet/pyMailSuite/README.md

         "NAME":"Set this to the label you want to show up", "SENDER": "your complete email address",
-        "USERNAME": "the username to send email from (this server)", "PASSWD": "your plaintext password",
+        "USERNAME": "the username to send email from (this server)", "PASSWD": "your base64 encoded password",
         "SERVER": "your smtp server",
         "PORT": your server port (no quotation marks) }
   ]
 }
 ```
-The configuration file location is hardcoded and has to be set to `~/.config/mailto.json`
+The configuration file location is hardcoded and has to be set to `~/.config/config.json`

-_(c)_ D.Sanchez 2022
+(c) D.Sanchez 2022